-When collections on your credit report first show up, you can expect your credit score to drop anywhere from 50 to 100 points, depending on how high your credit score was to start.
+Collections on your credit report can drop your score by 50 to 100 points when they first appear.
+However, it depends on how high your credit score was to start.
 The reason is that payment history has the most significant impact on your credit score.

 In general, the better your credit, the worse the hit will be.
 Over time, the collection account will impact your credit less and less.
 Before your account is sent to collections, you should receive a final notice from the original creditor.

-It’s best to try and make payment arrangements at that time so you don’t end up with such disastrous effects on your credit score.
+It’s best to attempt to make payment arrangements at that time so you don’t end up with such disastrous effects on your credit score.

 Can paying off collections raise your credit score?

 In the past, paid collections on your credit report were treated the same way as unpaid collections.
 However, FICO has updated its credit scoring to ignore paid collection accounts.
 Similarly, VantageScore has recently updated its algorithm to ignore paid collections of all types.

 With these new updates to the credit scoring models, paying off a collection account does now help your credit score.
 However, it takes time for new credit scoring models to be rolled out in financial institutions.
 So, it may take time for you to see a result when applying for credit.

 You can always ask potential creditors which credit scores they use.
 If it’s FICO 9 or VantageScore 4.0, you should be able to take advantage of the lenient calculation of paid collections.